University Catalogues

 Honors Seminar: Gateway Course

-5 Additional Honors Courses (some majors have unique requirements see details below)15
+Five additional honors courses (some majors have unique requirements - see details below)15

 Service-Learning